Blog Post View

 XNSPY includes a keylogger feature that records everything typed on the device, including messages, comments, and browser searches.
 With this comprehensive coverage of your child's activities, there is no chance of missing essential text messages.

 Message monitoring is essential for your child’s cybersecurity.
-But you should not do it at the cost of privacy.
+But it would help if you did not do it at the cost of privacy.
 XNSPY never encourages its customers to use the app unethically.
 They have explained all the legalities of monitoring and that explicit consent is required for children 18 or above.
 For kids under 18, permission is not required legally, but it is best to inform them about the monitoring.

 2. Apple iCloud Backups